 Do you enter conversations to listen for what will confirm your assumptions?
-Do you assume the responses to your questions provide an accurate representation of the full fact pattern – ‘good’ data – on which to base your follow-on questions?
-Do you assume your history of similar topics topics gives you a more elevated understanding of what your Communication Partners (CPs) mean rather than what they’re actually saying?
+Do you assume the responses to your questions provide an accurate representation of the full fact pattern from which to base follow-on questions?
+Do you assume your history of similar topics topics gives you a more elevated understanding of what your Communication Partners (CPs) mean?

 ENTERING CONVERSATIONS WITHOUT BIAS